translate/terminator/docs/tbx_conformance.rst

 * **Administrative status reason:** TBX doesn't define any way to save the reason why a translation has a given administrative status.
-Due to that we decided to use the `<note>` tag for specifying the reason.
-Since this tag is also used for saving notes we are considering to use the `<termNoteGrp>` to group it together with the administrative status tag.
+Due to that it was decided to use the `<note>` tag for specifying the reason.
+Since this tag is also used for saving notes it is necessary to use the `<termNoteGrp>` to group it together with the administrative status tag.
 Maybe some languages are not going to use that, but in galician it is very very important.
 Note that the reason is not specified if the administrative status is `"preferredTerm­admn­sts"`.
 It goes on the translation level.
-Example:

   .. code-block:: xml